What happens to my debt when I die?

-Let’s face it: death happens.
-That, we are certain.
-During the process of estate planning, you’ll likely spend a lot of time trying to decide what happens to your assets after you’re gone.
-But what happens to your mortgage and other forms of debt when you die?
+Death happens.
+Before planning your will, you’ll likely spend a lot of time trying to decide what happens to your assets after you’re gone.
+But, what happens to your mortgage and other forms of debt when you die?

-The good news is your debt can’t be inherited by your spouse, partner, or another family member.
-However, if one of them is a co-signer on a debt, your estate and the living family member are legally responsible for the debt.
+The good news is your debt can’t be inherited by your spouse, partner, or another family member in a will.
+However, if one of them is a co-signor on a debt, your estate and the living family member are legally responsible for the debt.

 A will is used to distribute your assets, not your debt.
 However, money can’t be distributed to your heirs until all of your debt is paid off.
 If there isn’t enough cash, assets will need to be sold to pay off debt.
 The remaining assets can then be distributed to your beneficiaries.